 For several weeks, I've been living with a neurotic dog.
 She used to bark a lot as long as she perceived me as a stranger.
 She kept her distance, she was scared.
 After a few weeks, she accepted me, she approaches and wants to be petted.
 Now she lies in front of my door and keeps watch; she protects me.
 What happened?
 I haven't changed my attitude towards her.
 I have little connection to dogs and don't pay much attention to her.
 I'm relatively indifferent.
 With her...

-I'm slowly delving a bit deeper into superficiality.
-Concepts I've absorbed from various knowledge systems like the Vedas, Agamas, and Shastras are slowly connecting.
-I'm seeing broad root systems.
-For example, how the 5 elements (water, fire, earth, ether, and air) as a starting point in Vedic teachings further develop into Vastu or Ayurveda, i.e., into space and the body.
-I see how various knowledge systems intertwine in the temple, and how this is still reflected in contemporary art practice today.
-And...
+I am slowly delving a little deeper into superficiality.
+Concepts I have absorbed from various knowledge systems like the Vedas, Agamas, and Shastras are slowly connecting.
+I see broad root systems.
+For example, how the 5 elements (water, fire, earth, ether, and air) as a starting point in the teachings of the Vedas further develop in Vastu or Ayurveda, thus into space and the body.
+I see how various knowledge systems intertwine in the temple, and how this is still reflected in contemporary art practice today...